-Commitments - GWG Holdings is committed to contribute an additional \$1.3 million to FOXO through October 2021, all of which has been contributed through such date.
-The ExAlt Trusts had \$35.6 million of potential gross capital commitments as of both June 30, 2021 and December 31, 2020, respectively, representing potential limited partner capital funding commitments on the interests in alternative asset funds.
+Commitments - The ExAlt Trusts had \$35.5 million and \$35.6 million of potential gross capital commitments as of September 30, 2021 and December 31, 2020, respectively, representing potential limited partner capital funding commitments on the interests in alternative asset funds.
 This is the amount above any existing cash reserves for such capital funding commitments.
 The ExAlt Trusts holding the interest in the limited partnership for the alternative asset fund is required to fund these limited partner capital commitments per the terms of the limited partnership agreement.
-Capital funding commitment reserves are maintained by the associated trusts within the ExAlt PlanTM created at the origination of each trust for up to
+Capital funding commitment reserves are maintained by the associated trusts within the ExAlt PlanTM created at the origination of each trust for up to \$0.1 million.

-\$0.1 million.
 To the extent that the associated ExAlt Trusts cannot pay the capital funding commitment, Beneficient is obligated to lend the associated ExAlt Trust sufficient funds to meet the commitment, pursuant to the terms of the respective ExAlt Loan.
 Any amounts advanced by Beneficient to the ExAlt Trusts for these limited partner capital funding commitments, pursuant to the terms of the respective ExAlt Loan, above the associated capital funding commitment reserves held by the associated ExAlt Trusts are added to the ExAlt Loan balance between Beneficient and the ExAlt Trusts and are expected to be recouped through the cash distributions from the alternative asset fund that collateralizes such ExAlt Loan.

 Capital commitments generally originate from limited partner agreements having fixed or expiring expiration dates.
 The total limited partner capital funding commitment amounts may not necessarily represent future cash requirements.
 Beneficient considers the creditworthiness of the investments on a case-by-case basis.
-At both June 30, 2021 and December 31, 2020, Beneficient had no reserves for losses on unused commitments to fund potential limited partner capital funding commitments.
+At both September 30, 2021 and December 31, 2020, Beneficient had no reserves for losses on unused commitments to fund potential limited partner capital funding commitments.